 This classic fire-engine red pull sled is perfect for littles who need more support and structure.
 The seat has a high back (like an old-school booster) and a little seatbelt(!).
+Plus it has a handle so you can push or pull your baby easily.
 We used it with my son when he was barely more than one, and it was perfect.
 (Note: only seats one child.)
-[These prices on these are INSANE this year… this sh*t used to cost fifteen bucks…]
+[These prices on these remain INSANE… this sh*t used to cost twelve bucks!]

 The wooden pull sled is a slightly more durable and crafty version.
 (Note: the cushion is sold separately.)